-When he came to, the Bodhisatta resolved to get this woman as his wife, so he lay down at the door to her father’s home, telling the family that he would not leave without her.
-The family was so disgusted at having an untouchable around that after seven days they gave him their daughter just to get rid of him.
+When he came to, the Bodhisatta resolved to get this woman as his wife.
+He lay down at the door to her father’s home, telling the family that he would not leave without her.
+They were so disgusted at having an untouchable around that after seven days the father gave the Bodhisatta his daughter just to get rid of him.
 Still weak from the beating, he made her carry him on her back to his house in the untouchable village.

-The Bodhisatta thought his wife deserved abundant honor, and the only way for an untouchable like him to give it to her was to renounce the world and become an ascetic.
-He left and went to the forest, embracing the religious life with such diligence that he gained the eight attainments and the five supernatural faculties in just seven days.
+The Bodhisatta thought his wife deserved abundant honor, and the only way for someone like him to give it to her was to renounce the world and become an ascetic.
+So he left her and went to the forest, embracing the religious life with such diligence that he gained the eight attainments and five supernatural faculties in just seven days.

 The Bodhisatta returned home and told his wife his plan to make her even more glorious than she had been before they were married.
-She needed to tell everyone that her husband was the great god Brahma, not an untouchable.
-And if they asked where he was, she should answer that he was currently visiting heaven, but would return by breaking through the upcoming full moon.
-Then he went deep into the Himalayas and waited.
+He would go away again and hide out deep in the Himalayas.
+During this time, she needed to tell everyone that her husband was really the great god Brahma, not an untouchable, and he was currently visiting heaven, but would return by breaking through the upcoming full moon.

 Everything the Bodhisatta predicted for his wife came true.
 The people built her a magnificent seven-story palace in the city, she acquired a vast fortune, and the water used to wash her feet was reused for ceremonial sprinkling by kings throughout India.
-As their child grew up he studied with the best teachers, and when he reached adulthood he provided alms to feed sixteen thousand brahmins.
+As their son grew up, he studied with the best teachers, and when he reached adulthood, he provided alms to feed sixteen thousand brahmins daily.

-During a festival the son adorned himself with jewels and golden slippers and walked around directing his servants how to give alms to the sixteen thousand brahmins.
-On that same day, the Bodhisatta wondered what his son was up to.
-When he divined how he was going about giving in the wrong way he went down to the city to teach his son the right thing to do.
+During a festival, the son adorned himself with jewels and golden slippers and walked around directing his servants.
+On that same day, the Bodhisatta wondered what had become of his son.
+He divined what he’d been up to and saw that he was giving alms in the wrong way, so he went down to the city to teach him proper behavior.

 The son did not know his father, and when he saw a man in filthy ragged clothes in his room, he insulted him and ordered him to leave.
-The Bodhisatta did not reveal himself, but rebuked his son’s arrogance and tried to explain that alms should be given to the poor and the worthy, not given to wicked, sinful brahmins such as these.
-The son rejected this advice and ordered his servants to rough up the Bodhisatta and toss him out.
+The Bodhisatta did not reveal himself, but rebuked his son’s arrogance and tried to explain that alms should be given to the poor and the worthy, not given to greedy, wicked brahmins such as these.
+The son respected the highborn and rejected this advice and ordered his servants to rough up the Bodhisatta and toss him out.
 But before they could knock him down, the Bodhisatta flew away, landing on a street where he knew his footprints could be followed.
 He collected alms and sat down to eat.

-Meanwhile, a band of goblins who respected the Bodhisatta, were angry at the son’s behavior.
+Meanwhile, a band of goblins who respected the Bodhisatta was angry at the son’s behavior.
 They seized him by the neck and twisted it half around so his head was facing his back, then dumped him on the ground with his eyes turned up white in their sockets and body so rigid he appeared dead.
 They did the same to the sixteen thousand corrupt brahmins.

-When witnesses told his the Bodhisatta’s wife about the attack on her son, she knew the ascetic must be her husband.
+When witnesses told the Bodhisatta’s wife about the attack on her son, she knew that the ascetic must be her husband.
 She went off with her ladies in waiting and followed the footprints to the spot where he was eating and apologized for not raising their son into a virtuous man.
-When the Bodhisatta heard what the goblins had done, he gave her an elixir of immortality mixed with some of his rice gruel and told her to feed it to their son and the brahmins.
+When the Bodhisatta heard what the goblins had done, he gave her a magical elixir mixed with some of his rice gruel and told her to feed it to their son and the brahmins.
 Then he flew back home.

-When her son was revived, the Bodhisatta’s wife called a fool for not knowing how to properly give alms and he felt remorse.
+When her son was revived, the Bodhisatta’s wife called him a fool for not knowing how to properly give alms, and he felt remorse.
 He swore to his mother that from then on he would only give to righteous ascetics, arahants, private Buddhas (those who reach enlightenment on their own and do not teach the path to others), and others who deserved it.
-Together they diluted the magic rice gruel with water and poured it into the mouths of the brahmins, and they were restored.
-But shamed by eating the food of an untouchable, all sixteen thousand left to another kingdom.
+Together they diluted the magic rice gruel with water and poured it into the mouths of the wounded brahmins, and they were healed.
+But shamed by eating the leftovers of an untouchable, all sixteen thousand went to another kingdom.

-With this ascetic properly humbled, the Bodhisatta went to deal with the sixteen thousand brahmins.
-He flew to their city and walked the streets with his alms bowl.
+With this ascetic properly humbled, the Bodhisatta went to deal with the sixteen thousand wicked brahmins.
+He flew to their new city and walked the streets with his alms bowl.
 When some of these shamed brahmins saw him, they reported him as a juggler and a con-man to the king who ordered him arrested.
-The king’s messengers found the Bodhisatta eating and one killed him with his sword.
+The king’s messengers found the Bodhisatta eating and one of them struck him with his sword and killed him.
 Infuriated, the gods poured down a torrent of hot ashes and wiped the entire kingdom off the map.